-- (5) The Units in the Unit Trust are not excluded from the application of the Qualified Accruals Rules because they form part of a "wider" financial arrangement.
-The fact that the proceeds of the issue of the Convertible Notes are lent by the Issuer to the Unit Trust and that the interest payable on this loan is below a "market" interest rate means that any gain on Units is not solely attributable to an excepted financial arrangement. - (6) The gain on Units is, in part, attributable to the low rate of interest that is payable on the loan from the Issuer to the Unit Trust and the correspondingly low rate of interest that is payable on the Convertible Notes.
-Therefore, part (or possibly all) of any gain on Units will be income for the purposes of the Qualified Accruals Rules. - (7) This Determination prescribes the method to be used to determine how much of the increase of the value of a Unit is solely attributable to an excepted financial arrangement and therefore excluded from the Qualified Accruals Rules as well as the method for spreading the accrual income, gain or loss, or expenditure under the Qualified Accruals Rules.
+- (6) The Units in the Unit Trust are not excluded from the application of the Qualified Accruals Rules because they form part of a "wider" financial arrangement.
+The fact that the proceeds of the issue of the Convertible Notes are lent by the Issuer to the Unit Trust and that the interest payable on this loan is below a "market" interest rate means that any gain on Units is not solely attributable to an excepted financial arrangement. - (7) The gain on Units is, in part, attributable to the low rate of interest that is payable on the loan from the Issuer to the Unit Trust and the correspondingly low rate of interest that is payable on the Convertible Notes.
+Therefore, part (or possibly all) of any gain on Units will be income for the purposes of the Qualified Accruals Rules. - (8) This Determination prescribes the method to be used by an Investor who subscribes for and holds the Notes and Units to determine how much of the increase of the value of a Unit is solely attributable to an excepted financial arrangement and therefore excluded from the Qualified Accruals Rules as well as the method for spreading the accrual income, gain or loss, or expenditure under the Qualified Accruals Rules.